-In December 2021, the pay bulletin was assessed by the Office for Statistics Regulation (OSR) for compliance with the Code of Practice for Statistics, and was successful in achieving National Statistics accreditation.
-Users of the statistics provided feedback to the OSR assessors as part of this process, and several useful suggestions were received for improvement to the bulletin.
-In addition, a Key User Group was set up for these statistics and numerous improvements have been made to the bulletin as a result of this engagement, including expansion of background notes, changes to key tables, and inclusion of additional commentary.
+In December 2021, the pay report was assessed by the Office for Statistics Regulation (OSR) for compliance with the Code of Practice for Statistics, and was successful in achieving Accredited Official Statistics (formerly National Statistics) status.
+Users of the statistics provided feedback to the OSR assessors as part of this process, and several useful suggestions were received for improvement to the report.
+In addition, a Key User Group was set up for these statistics and numerous improvements have been made to the report as a result of this engagement, including expansion of background notes, changes to key tables, and inclusion of additional commentary.

-5. Accuracy and Reliability - the proximity between an estimate and the unknown true value
+Accuracy and Reliability - the proximity between an estimate and the unknown true value